 In 2001, Angelina Jolie played Croft in Simon West's film adaptation, starring opposite her father Jon Voight.
 This was followed by Alicia Vikander taking over the role in Roar Uthaug's 2018 version — penned by Geneva Robertson-Dworet who went on to write Captain Marvel — which earned over $270 million at the global box office.

 The sequel is being written by Free Fire's Amy Jump.
-A release date has not been set nor is a director attached.
+Originally scheduled for March 2021, there is currently no release date for the movie.

 Alongside the Uncharted screen adaptation in development, a viral fan film by Norwegian filmmaker Martin Sofiedal made an impact on the gaming community as the director gained enough attention that he was invited to tour the Naughty Dog premises in Los Angeles.